Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Datasets

 \subsection{Pace Dataset (2013)}

-Bakelman et al. \cite{bakelman2013keystroke} collected fixed-text numeric keypad data for keystroke authentication of 30 subjects over for four days.
-On each day a maximum of 60 samples were collected for each subject.
-There were 11 keystrokes per sample from numeric sequence, and the \emph{Enter} key.
-The data was collected by a third party keylogger.
-The subjects had to type the samples with only right hand in order to simulate typing a phone number or ATM pin.
+Bakelman et al. \cite{bakelman2013keystroke} collected fixed-text numeric keypad data for keystroke authentication of 30 subjects over four days.
+On each day a maximum of 60 samples were collected from each subject.
+There were 11 keystrokes per sample from numeric sequence and the \emph{Enter} key.
+The data was collected by a third-party keylogger.
+The subjects had to type the samples with only their right hand in order to simulate typing a phone number or ATM PIN.
 There were 20 samples per subject.
-For this dataset, they got the EER 10.5\% and 6.1\%.
+For this dataset, they got an EER of 6.1\%.